benjreinhart/syte/README.md

 └── index.html
 ```

 When deploying to some environments, you may need to prefix the urls with a root path (this is the case with some github pages sites).
-If you used the `pathTo` helper for all your relative url references, then you can build the site with a specified url path prefix.
+If you used the `assetPath` and `pathTo` helpers for all your relative url references, then you can build the site with a specified url path prefix.
 For example, if you are deploying to github pages for a repo named `your-gh-repo`, you would build your syte project with the following command:

 ```
 $ syte build --urlPathPrefix your-gh-repo